spglib/spglib/_sources/definition.rst.txt

 Some references about crystallographic definitions and conventions are shown below.
-Though spglib may not follow them fully, it doesn't mean spglib doesn't respect them, rather it is due to the lack of understanding by the author of spglib.
+Though spglib may not follow them fully, it doesn't mean spglib doesn't respect them, rather it is due to spglib-author's lack of understanding the crystallography ashamedly.

 * `International Tables for Crystallography <http://it.iucr.org/>`_.
 * `Bilbao Crystallographic Server <http://www.cryst.ehu.es/>`_.
 The